LieselWong/workshop/24_LAMP/README.md

 ### Installing Apache2

 1. While logged in to your user account, run the command `$ sudo apt install apache2`
+   - If there is an error saying unable to access the package IP, type `$ sudo apt update` to get latest changes to packages
-2. Run the command `$ sudo ufw allow in "Apache"` to allow http traffic
+3. Run the command `$ sudo ufw allow in "Apache"` to allow http traffic
-3. In your web browser, navigate to "http://[ipv4_address]" and you should see the default Apache2 page
+4. In your web browser, navigate to "http://[ipv4_address]" and you should see the default Apache2 page

 ### Resources
 * https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu-20-04